cloudblog004/fantasticfoodies/content/en/posts/426-recipe-of-award-winning-chicken-doria.md

 ##### Steps to make Chicken Doria:

 1. Preheat oven to 200C.
 1. To make White Sauce, heat butter in a saucepan over medium heat until melted and foaming, add flour and cook stirring until mixture bubbles.
 Slowly add Milk, stirring constantly until sauce boils and thickens.
-Season with Salt &amp; Pepper.
+Season with Salt & Pepper.
 1. Heat Oil in a large frying pan, cook Chicken, Onion and Mushrooms until Chicken are cooked.
-Season with Salt &amp; Pepper quite well, then add Cooked Rice and combine well.
+Season with Salt & Pepper quite well, then add Cooked Rice and combine well.
 More Salt and Pepper if required.
 1. Slightly oil a large ovenproof dish, place the fried rice and pour the White Sauce over the rice.
 Sprinkle with grated cheese, and bake for 25-30 minutes or until golden.
 1. Ready to serve and ENJOY!